 Commission District #2 (Commissioner Anthony O’Donnell) is comprised of the following House Districts: 39, 40, 41, 42, 46, 47, 48, 49, 50, 51, 52, 53, 54, 55, 56, 57, 58, 59, 61, 62.
 This district encompasses the majority of Billings and the eastern portion of Bozeman, running from Bighorn County along the Wyoming border to Gallatin County.

 Commission District #3 (Commissioner James Brown) is comprised of the following House Districts: 37, 60, 63, 64, 65, 66, 67, 68, 69, 70, 71, 72, 73, 74, 75, 77, 78, 79, 85, 86.
 This district encompasses all of Butte as well as the western portion of Bozeman and Helena, running from Ravalli County through to Petroleum County.

 Commission District #4 (Commissioner Jennifer Fielder) is comprised of the following House Districts: 1, 2, 6, 8, 9, 10, 12, 13, 14, 87, 88, 89, 90, 93, 94, 95, 96, 97, 98, 100.
 This district encompasses the majority of Missoula, as well as portions of Kalispell, running from Lincoln County to the northern half of Ravalli County and along the Idaho border.

-If you have any questions related to the duties of the PSC, you are encouraged to contact the PSC at: email@example.com.
+If you have any questions related to the duties of the PSC, contact the PSC at: firstname.lastname@example.org.